Estimated reading time: 9 minutes

 Most crested geckos won’t have any problem with shedding their skin.
 However, sometimes your crested gecko might need some extra help.
 Shedding problems (dysecdysis) can be caused by:

 - improper living conditions: low humidity is one of the most common reasons for shedding problems.
-Your crested gecko needs to have a relative humidity of at least 50 percent and preferably 70 to 80 percent.
+Your crested gecko needs to have at least 50 percent relative humidity and preferably 70 to 80 percent.
 Such high humidity will help loosen the skin.
+A crested gecko will also need enough abrasive surfaces such as branches.

 How to treat a shedding problem?

-When your crested gecko (regularly) experiences an incomplete shed and isn’t able to remove the old skin by itself you’ll need to intervene.
+When your crested gecko (regularly) experiences an incomplete shed and can’t remove the old skin by itself, you’ll need to intervene.
 You can do this by:

 - increasing the humidity levels when shedding